sagemath/trac_to_gh/Issue 9779.md

 # Issue 9779: Missing symbolic link for liblapack.a, so SAGE_ATLAS_LIB does not work on Solaris.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9780

 Original creator: drkirkby